-God needs to humble us before He can use us, and in this way we can learn from Esther and Mordecai's humility in the story.
+So brothers and sisters God needs to humble us if we are to be effective in making disciples in our current context, so let us learn from Esther and Mordecai's humility in the story this morning.

 They only wanted to prevent the destruction of their people - if God saved them, that was enough.